Jump to navigation

 The U.S. Court of Appeals for the Fourth Circuit ruled that Pres.
 Trump’s third attempt to institute the Muslim Ban promised during his presidential campaign is likely unconstitutional.

-Senate Judiciary Committee members reintroduced a criminal justice reform bill which would increase judicial discretion in sentencing, reduce sentences for some nonviolent drug offenders, and expand reentry services for prisoners.
+The bill would increase judicial discretion in sentencing, reduce sentences for some nonviolent drug offenders, and expand reentry services.